zhanpengwang888/The_Space_Invader/README.md

 Here are something I can work on:

-Build a nice User interface
+Build a nice User interface.
 Probably create a simple AI defender?
-Fix the restart button
+Fix the restart button.
 Increase the difficulty?
 Making the shelter blocks moving?